Addaci/marinelives-collaboratory/README.md

 The collaboratory is targeted at doctoral students working in the field of history, who would like to explore how large language model based machine learning techniques can be incorporated into their research design and research processes.
 Each session will be built around [specific Historical Research Use Cases](https://github.com/Addaci/marinelives-collaboratory/wiki/Historical-Research-Use-Cases).
 Participants are invited to bring ther own use cases for discussion.

+**We will look at a wide range of analytical frameworks, subject matter and periods, directed by the research interests of participants in the collaboratory, and will explore how large language models can assist with the design and conduct of different types of research.**

 The goals of the collaboratory are to:
 1. Build useful research tools for real historical research use cases which can be put into immediate effect
 2. Develop and document shared knowledge of large language models applied to historical research use cases